Monotheist0/The-Begging-From-The-Beginning/README.md

 https://begging.cristal-node.workers.dev/welcome.html

-[Cristal](https://github.com/cristal-node) doing some magic to make it run on the web 🤲
+[Cristal](https://github.com/cristal-node) did some magic to make it run on the web 🤲

 ---